Ricky Nelson: Helen Blair

 Blair acted as personal assistant to Nelson, organizing his day and acting as a liaison for his fan club, but Nelson's mother, brother, business manager, and manager disapproved of her presence in his life.
 He contemplated marrying her but eventually declined.
 Blair died with Nelson in the airplane fire.
 Her name was never mentioned at Nelson's funeral.
 Blair's parents wanted their daughter buried next to Nelson at Forest Lawn Cemetery, but Harriet dismissed the idea.
 The Blairs refused to bury Helen's remains and filed a $2 million wrongful death suit against Nelson's estate.
 They received a small settlement.

 Death

-On December 31, 1985, Nelson died when the Douglas DC-3 on which he was a passenger was stricken with a cabin fire and forced to make a crash landing in a field.
+On December 31, 1985, Nelson died when the Douglas DC-3, on which he was a passenger, was stricken with a cabin fire and forced to make a crash landing in a field.
 The aircraft had been traveling between Guntersville, Alabama, and Dallas, Texas, where Nelson was to perform a New Year's Eve concert.
 The aircraft, which Nelson owned, had suffered mechanical failures on previous flights.
 The fire was determined to have been caused by a defective heater in the tail of the plane.
-While both pilots survived by escaping through the cockpit windows before the plane was consumed by flames, all seven passengers died because they were unable to escape the smoke-filled passenger cabin.
+Both pilots survived by escaping through the cockpit windows before the plane was consumed by flames, but all seven passengers died because they were unable to escape the smoke-filled passenger cabin.